Nikita5989/example-envers/README.md

 Example JPA Envers
 ---
-In this example you can see how to use Envers for Auditing your tables.
+In this example you can see how to use Envers for Auditing your tables, and I used the following technologies:

+* Java 9.0.4
+* Spring Boot 1.5.10.RELEASE
+* Spring Data JPA
+* Hibernate Envers 5.0.12.Final
+* MySQL Database
+* _...For more details please check it out `pom.xml` file..._

-This is a Spring Boot Application and it is configured with mysql database.
+This is a Spring Boot Application and is configured with mysql database.

 There are the following entities: